shrikant-avalara/hackathon-22/README.md

       TranslateService: ['translate() {};'],
       EncryptionService: [],
     },
-    // when ngentest runs with a directory, include only these files
+    // when ngtest runs with a directory, include only these files
     includeMatch: [/(component|directive|pipe|service).ts/],
-    // when ngentest runs with a directory, exclude these files
+    // when ngtest runs with a directory, exclude these files
     excludeMatch: []
   }
   ```